 HISTORY OF PELICAN BAR JAMAICA

 Floyd Forbes, a local fisherman from the parish had constant ruminations of building a bar in the ocean.
 After years of deep thoughts of his ocean bar, owner Floyd Forbes finally made his dream into a reality.

 He finally constructed the Pelican Bar in 2001 after months of taking wood and other building materials by boat.
 Floyd came up with the idea for the name from a nearby rocky sandbar, where a flock of Pelicans rested.

-Seventeen (17) years later, Floyd’s Pelican Bar is one of Jamaica’s most unique and famous bar.
-During his years of operation, there has been ups and downs for the bar… he even lost the bar at one point.
+Seventeen (17) years later, Floyd’s Pelican Bar is one of Jamaica’s most unique and famous bars.
+During his years of operation, there have been ups and downs for the bar… he even lost the bar at one point.